wavefrontHQ/docs/pages/doc/logging_faq.md

 ```

-## How Do I Track Data Dropped by Proxy?
+## How Do I Track Data Blocked by the Wavefront Proxy?

 Wavefront proxy drops the logs that exceed the [maximum character limit](logging_send_logs.html#best-practices) for a message, tag, and value.
 To track the data points logs data and the number of logs blocked by the proxy:
 1. Get the integration-systems-with-logs.json file that was shared with you when signing up as a logs beta customer.